taogen-docs/resources-of-learning/#cs-foundations.md

 - **Operating System Concepts** (2012) by Silberschatz, Galvin and Gagne.
 - **Operating Systems** (2003) by D. R. Choffnes, Harvey Deitel, and Paul Deitel
 - Modern Operating Systems by Andrew S. Tanenbaum

-Some More

-- Computer Systems: A Programmer‘Perspective, Third Edition by dal E.Bryant / David O'Hallaron

 For Programming